cards10e/laquiniela247/README.md

 - Demo reset flow: reset DB, seed teams/users, and seed demo data for a reliable demo state.
 - Debug logging and diagnostics added for API and frontend data flow issues.
 - Frontend now robustly handles backend data types and missing fields.
+- Single Bets UI: Demo user can always place single bets for all games, with correct prediction selection and bet placement workflow.
+- Backend/frontend userBet logic improved for demo reliability and correct bet state display.
-- All fixes are now merged into main; see CHANGELOG for details.
+- All changes are now in main; see CHANGELOG for details.